aguynamededward/gms2.3_adv_state_machine/README.md

 # HOW DOES THIS WORK? (documentation)

-It uses integers stored in a local variable ("ADV_STATE") on the calling object to manage progression through each major and minor state.
+It uses integers stored in a local variable ("ADV_STATE") on the calling object to manage progression through each primary tier and sub-tier state.

 ## Getting the State